 Your custom finders will also take the same params, so they let’s investigate them:

-• $self contains the current model as a string
+contains the current model as a string$params

-• $chain contains filter chain.
+contains filter chain.

 As you may have recognized, this looks like our typical Filters pattern in Lithium!
 In fact, all finders run through the filter system and this is good news for us: we can also adapt the default ones if we need to.

-Our code example first sets a limit option and then lets the chain move on.
+option and then lets the chain move on.
 At the end of the chain, it sets the returned data to the beginning if its an object or just returns the array.
 Now it’s time to write our own finder.
 To keep things simple at first, let’s say we want to find the first five datasets in our model.
 Just add it to your controller for now, we’ll see a bit later how to move it to your model.

 Tasks::finder('firstFive', function($self, $params, $chain) {